mlswg/mls-architecture/draft-ietf-mls-architecture.md

 result, the group is stuck -- no member can send a Commit that the DS will accept.

-One solution to this problem might be to require group consensus on a Commit, meaning all the members of a group would need to vote in favor of a Commit before it is applied.
-This would hamper many of the security properties of MLS, which is otherwise a completely asynchronous protocol.
-Users would ideally be able to send a Commit, quickly see the Commit sequenced by the Delivery Service, and then apply it to their group state.
-As part of applying the Commit, many asymmetric encryption keys (some or all of which may be compromised) are rotated, restoring the user to a secure state.
-Blocking the acceptance of a Commit on a consensus vote risks forcing the user to stay in a compromised state for a prolonged period of time.
-Trying to speed up the consensus vote with a timeout, or by reducing the number of favorable votes a Commit needs to receive, immediately reintroduces the risk of an undetected invalid commit breaking the group.

-Alternatively, the DS might assume that whichever Commit arrives first is the one that should succeed.
-In the event that a Commit can't be processed by some members of the group, those members will perform an external join to rejoin the group.
-Notably, this approach negates the PCS guarantees of MLS by requiring users to discard their secret state and rejoin a group with whatever state the DS provides to them.
-In particular, if any past epoch of a group is ever compromised, the DS can insert an unprocessable Commit message to trigger group members to rejoin using the compromised group state.
-This allows the DS to undo any PCS-achieving updates group members may have done since the compromise and revert to a compromised state.

-For both of the approaches discussed above, even if the DS is honest, a malicious group member can still cause the group to become stuck.
-With the first approach, a malicious member can vote against valid Commits.
-With the second approach, a malicious member that's capable of sending invalid Commits is also capable of corrupting the state that other users need to perform an external join, thereby preventing successful external joins.

-An alternative approach is for the Delivery Service take no stance on which Commit is "correct" for an epoch.
+Such “desynchronization” problems can arise even when the Delivery Service takes no stance on which Commit is "correct" for an epoch.
 The DS can enable clients to choose between Commits, for example by providing Commits in the order received when there are multiple, and allow clients to reject any Commits that violate their view of the group's policies.
 As such, all honest and correctly-implemented clients will arrive at the same "first valid Commit" and choose to process it.
 Malicious or buggy clients that process a different Commit will end up in a forked view of the group.
-While allowing a group's state to fork has fewer security implications than the above approaches, it can complicate some operational aspects of MLS for the DS, such as how to support external joins.

-The only instance where not all honest group members will agree on the validity of a Commit, is when the Commit is invalid in the form described in {{Section 16.12 of RFC9420}}.
-This creates a subset of members that are unable to process the Commit.
-When a user discovers that they're in such a subset, they can request a re-encryption of `path_secret[n]` from another honest member.
-In the interest of efficiency, the DS can collect these re-encryptions proactively.
-Alternatively, if no other honest users have processed the Commit, the user can request that the DS suppress it (potentially after cryptographically proving that it's malformed).

-## Access Control

-Service providers often wish to restrict users who are not a member of a group from sending messages to the group or receiving the group's messages.
-This can be complicated by the discussion in {{invalid-commits}} and by the use of encrypted handshake messages.
-In particular, when handshake messages are encrypted, changes to group membership are intentionally encrypted and hidden from the service provider.

-When a group's handshake messages are unencrypted, the service provider can build the group's ratchet tree (keeping in mind the potential for forks, as discussed in {{invalid-commits}}).
-The group's ratchet tree can then be used to prevent non-members from accessing the group.

-However, when a group's handshake messages are encrypted, direct inspection of the ratchet tree is no longer an option.
-An alternative solution would be for the service provider to restrict access to individual epochs of the group with a bearer token, which is computed as the output of `MLS-Exporter` in the epoch.
-Only users who are a member of the group in that specific epoch would be able to compute the exported secret, and therefore only they would be able to access the group's messages.
+When these desynchronizations happen, the application may choose to take action to restore the functionality of the group.
+These actions themselves can have security implications.
+For example, a client developer might have a client automatically rejoin a group, using an external join, when it processes an invalid Commit.
+In this operation, however, the client trusts that the GroupInfo provided by the DS faithfully represents the state of the group, and not, say, an earlier state containing a compromised leaf node.
+Even worse, the DS may be able to trigger this condition by deliberately sending the victim an invalid Commit.
+In certain scenarios, this trust can enable the DS or a malicious insider to undermine the post-compromise security guarantees provided by MLS.

+Actions to recover from desynchronization can also have availability and DoS implications.
+For example, if a recovery mechanism relies on external joins, a malicious member that deliberately posts an invalid Commit could also post a corrupted GroupInfo object in order to prevent victims from rejoining the group.
+Thus, careful analysis of security implications should be made for any system for recovering from desynchronization.

 # Functional Requirements